 - Your home or office has water damage or water intrusion and nothing was done to remediate it within 24-48 hours.
 Mold can grow with very little moisture, so make sure small leaks are repaired and damp areas like bathrooms, showers, and windowsills are well ventilated and cleaned regularly.

-There are also many companies that will come to your home and test for the presence of mold spores.
+Many companies will come to your home and test for the presence of mold spores.
 One of the most popular mold testing methods is to collect air samples indoors and outdoors and compare them.
 The indoor mold count should be less than outdoors.
-Unfortunately, air testing for mold is limited in its effectiveness and can lead to false negative results since it only provides a brief snapshot in time of which mold spores are present.
+Unfortunately, air testing for mold is limited in its effectiveness and can lead to false-negative results since it only provides a brief snapshot in the time of which mold spores are present.

-One of the better, more effective, tests for mold is the Environmental Relative Mold Index (ERMI) which is available at Mycometrics or EMLab P&K. It analyzes a sample of dust from the home using a DNA-based method for identifying specific mold species.
-This test also has its limitations, but overall is a good test to start with.
+An alternative DIY at-home test for mold is the Environmental Relative Mold Index (ERMI) which is available through Mycometrics or Envirobiomics.
+The ERMI test analyzes samples of dust from the home using a DNA-based method for identifying specific mold species.
+This test also has its limitations, but overall is a good test to start with if hiring a mold inspector is not available or too costly.

 One reason mold is so harmful is the spores and mycotoxins create a domino effect, causing your body’s inflammatory response to go into overdrive.
 And some people are more vulnerable to these health effects than others.